...

 What will happen to my investments if I file for bankruptcy?

-Personal bankruptcy is often the last line of protection for those struggling with major financial challenges.
+When facing serious financial difficulties, many people find that their last line of protection is personal bankruptcy.
 Whether a professional lost their job unexpectedly or someone had massive unanticipated medical costs, their debts may exceed their ability to pay.
 Creditors who do not receive funds quickly from someone who owes them money may eventually become aggressive about debt collection.
 Florida adults struggling with overwhelming debt or reduced income often have few options other than filing for personal bankruptcy.

 However, they may worry about filing because they don’t want to lose their other resources.
 No one wants to sacrifice their future financial stability to end current financial challenges.
-Retirement savings, including 401(k)s, 403(b)s and Roth IRAs are often a major source of concern during bankruptcy.
+Most tax-qualified retirement accounts, such as 401(k)s and 403(b)s, are fully protected under federal law.
+IRAs and Roth IRAs are also protected, although they may be subject to federal exemption limits.
 Are those resources at risk?

 Not all bankruptcies require liquidation